auth0/docs/articles/users/guides/redirect-users-after-login.md

 ### Use `state` parameters

-An alternative method is to create a [deep link using the `state` parameter](/protocols/oauth2/redirect-users) which your callback would interpret to determine a forwarding path.
-This solution takes a little more owrk to implement but guarantees that the application has the information it needs once the redirect is complete.
+As an alternative method, you can create a [deep link using the `state` parameter](/protocols/oauth2/redirect-users) which your callback would interpret to determine a forwarding path.
+This solution takes a little more work to implement but guarantees that the application has the information it needs once the redirect is complete.

 ## Redirect users to other URLs